What the liquidator does

 - get the company removed from the Company Register

-In a creditors' voluntary liquidation, the liquidator acts in the interest of the creditors not the directors.
+The liquidator acts in the interests of the creditors not the directors in both a:

 Find a liquidator

-You can find an insolvency practitioner who is licensed to act as a liquidator.
+You can find online an insolvency practitioner who is licensed to act as a liquidator.